vastyny/4chan-thread-image-downloader/README.md

-!!!WARNING!!! not working right now, trying to fix, so do not download it right now so how this works? open the app
+!!!WARNING!!! not working right now, trying to fix, so do not download it right now, old readme:

+so
+how this works?
+open the app